 While my paintings are predominantly landscapes and seascapes, my main interest in paint is to get closer to the way I actually see and experience the world around me.

 We have become so used to seeing everything through digital images, they are so prolific and prevalent that they inform our ideas of what reality is.
-Except they are the furthest thing from reality, we don't see the world as a cropped snapshot from a single point perspective.
+Except they are very far from reality, we don't see the world as a cropped snapshot from a single point perspective.
 For starters we have two eyes which create two perspective points combined, but we also move through the world, we look up and down, adjust focus for near and far, perceive movement both fast and slow, use peripheral vision etc. And this complex multifaceted visual system is just a part of the whole story, the brain combines all our other senses along with our memories, expectations, fears, preferences, preconceived ideas and other thought processes to create every lived moment.
 This is how we actually see and experience the world and I would like my paintings to get closer to this type of reality.

 Steve Tyerman, 2020Steve Tyerman CV